-Years ago I had but little use for a paper, after seeing so much "smearing" in the \\\\\ and the \\\\\ I was disgusted, but how could we expect one to do otherwise, when they will "smear" the Lord.
+Years ago I had but little use for a paper, after seeing so much "smearing" in the and the .
+I was disgusted, but how could we expect one to do otherwise, when they will "smear" the Lord.
 If one will "smear" the Lord, we may expect him to "smear" his brother.
 A paper can do much good or much harm, depending on who are influencing the writing.

 I have enjoyed reading the OPA, and I truely hope it will always remain a wholesome paper, never guility of "smearing" our Lord nor our brethren.
 True, none of us have learned all the truth, and when we do learn a truth, we should remember we have been years (possibly a score of them) learning that truth.
 Then, should we expect our brother to learn and accept that truth the moment we tell him?
-May we all strive to learn more truth and be patient in teaching it to others.
+May we all strive to others.